Theo Oeverhaus: ADAC GT4 Germany

-In 2022 he also competed in the ADAC GT4 Germany for CV Performance Group after being drafted in shortly before the season began to replace Leon Koslowski.
+In 2022, Oeverhaus also competed in the ADAC GT4 Germany for CV Performance Group after being drafted in shortly before the season began to replace Leon Koslowski.
 He took two podiums at Circuit Zandvoort and finished the season in fifteenth.

 GT World Challenge Europe Endurance Cup

-In 2022 he took part in his first race in GT3 machinery at the 24 Hours of Spa with Walkenhorst Motorsport.
-Together with his teammates Jörg Breuer, Henry Walkenhorst and Don Yount he finished second in the Bronze-class and thirtyseventh overall.
+In 2022, Oeverhaus took part in his first race in GT3 machinery at the 24 Hours of Spa with Walkenhorst Motorsport.
+Together with his teammates Jörg Breuer, Henry Walkenhorst and Don Yount, he finished second in the Bronze-class and 37th overall.

 Deutsche Tourenwagen Masters

-In 2022 he made his debut in the Deutsche Tourenwagen Masters with Walkenhorst Motorsport at the age of 17.
+In 2022, Oeverhaus made his debut in the Deutsche Tourenwagen Masters with Walkenhorst Motorsport at the age of 17.
 He competed in the Nürburgring round as a guest driver.
-He finished in the top 20 in both races.
+He finished in the top-20 in both races.
+Oeverhaus held the record for the youngest DTM driver until Tom Kalender beat it in 2025.